Tutorial on amortized optimization: Extensions

 \textbf{Lack of idempotency.} In linear algebra, a projection is defined to be \emph{idempotent}, \ie applying the projection twice gives the same result so that $\pi\circ \pi=\pi$.
 Unfortunately, projections as defined in \cref{def:proj}, such as Bregman projections, are \emph{not} idempotent in general and often $\pi_\gC\circ \pi_\gC\neq \pi_\gC$ as the regularizer $\Omega$ may cause points that are already on $\gC$ to move to a different position on $\gC$.

 \textbf{Differentiable projections for constrained amortization.} These can be used to cast \Cref{eq:opt-constrained} as the unconstrained problem \cref{eq:opt} by composing the objective with a projection $f\circ \pi_\gC$.
 (Sub)differentiable projections enable gradient-based learning through the projection and is the most easily attainable when the projection has an explicit closed-form solution.
-For intuition, we first interpret the ReLU, sigmoid, and softargmax as differentiable projections that solve convex optimization problems in the form of \cref{eq:proj}. \citet[\S2.4.4]{amos2019differentiable} further discusses these and proves them using the KKT conditions: \begin{itemize} \item The standard Euclidean projection onto the \emph{non-negative orthant} $\R^n_+$ is defined by
+For intuition, the ReLU, sigmoid, and softargmax can be interpreted as differentiable projections that solve convex optimization problems in the form of \cref{eq:proj}. \citet[\S2.4.4]{amos2019differentiable} further discusses these and proves them using the KKT conditions: \begin{itemize} \item The standard Euclidean projection onto the \emph{non-negative orthant} $\R^n_+$ is defined by